-In (1) we illustrate our diagrammatic protocol for the standard teleportation.
-We introduce the multipartite2 entangled resource state |Max⟩.
-One can also construct the resource state by a generalized protocol of Bose, Vedral, and Knight [21] using minimal cost of edits, cdits, and time; see §IV B-§IV C. Our generalized BVK protocol is motivated by [21], as well as the problem of efficiently entangling nodes in a distributed quantum computer or a quantum internet [22].
+partite1 entangled resource state |Max⟩.
+One can realize the resource state using noiseless channels, as one can realize the Bell states.
+One can also construct the resource state by a generalized protocol of Bose, Vedral, and Knight [5] using minimal cost of edits, cdits, and time; see §IV B-§IV C. Our generalized BVK protocol is motivated by [5], as well as the problem of efficiently entangling nodes in a distributed quantum computer or a quantum internet [6].

-In another paper [23], we give a new compressed teleportation (CT) protocol involving n-qudits.
+In another paper [7], we give a new compressed teleportation (CT) protocol involving n-qudits.
 We discovered this protocol using holographic software.
 So we believe that the diagrams studied here provide an interesting paradigm for quantum information.

-We expect that the CT protocol can be realized for multipartite communication in Pan's space science project [24].
-This group plans in the next few months to launch a Quantum Science Satellite for long-distance teleportation [25].
+We expect that the CT protocol can be realized for multipartite communication in Pan's space science project [8].
+This group plans in the next few months to launch a Quantum Science Satellite for long-distance teleportation [9].

-There are many other interesting protocols, for example [26-42], and it would be nice to analyze such protocols using holographic software.
+There are many other interesting protocols, for example [10-25], and it would be nice to analyze such protocols using holographic software.

-D. String Fourier transform vs. the braid
+B. String Fourier transform vs. the braid

 Originally we had thought that the fundamental way to think about entanglement of qudits lay in the topological properties of the braid, for the braid allows consideration of isotopy in three dimensions.
-Many other authors have done great work using the braid in quantum information, and this is why we give so many references in that direction in $\S III G$.
+Many other authors have done great work using the braid in quantum information, and this is why we give so many references in that direction in §III G.